AkrosAG/Akros-Marketplace/Architecture/README.md

 The team composition's volatility makes this project a bit of a challenge - The composition can change at any given time and the priority to work on it is also set on the lowest.
 Thus it is harder to plan under these circumstances.
 Furthermore, as the team is not set, missing seniority in certain competences can be lacking.
+As the team can change at any moment, it will be a challenge to keep the coding standards and guidelines uniform.
 Nonetheless it isn't an urgent risk as this project also has no deadline or any other urgency to it.
 Any lack of competency can be compensated by being able to take the time to learn that skill.

 # Glossary